Release equity in my house

 Typically most lenders cap the borrowing on your current property at 75% of the value (though there are a few who do go higher), which means that we could raise the mortgage to £67,500, which after settling the current loan of £38,000 would give you £29,500 to put towards the deposit on the new property.
 The loan can also sometimes be restricted by the level of rental income received, with lenders typically looking for the rent to be a minimum of 125% of the monthly payment at either the pay rate or a notional rate (say 5%).
 Either way in your case there seems to be easily enough rent to cover this.

-If this sounds of interest to you, then please let me know when you are available, and I'll arrange for you to speak in more detail to one of our consultants.
+If this sounds of interest to you, then please submit an enquiry and we'll arrange for you to speak in more detail to one of our consultants.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.